cran-task-views/DynamicVisualizations/DynamicVisualizations.md

 - `r pkg("rAmCharts")` and `r pkg("rAmCharts4")` (*amcharts.js*) uses the syntax `amChartType()` to specify the plot.
 It supports the selection of multiple datasets through the selection box, see `amStockMultiSet()`.

+- `r pkg("ggvis")` follows the grammar of graphics in `ggplot2` to express interactive graphics for general purpose exploratory data analysis.
+Notice that although the package is currently listed on CRAN, it is labelled as dormant by its developers on GitHub.

 ## Animation